amitbraun/draw-n-go/documentation.md

 1. **App Launch**
   - Display splash screen.
-  - Load configuration and check local authentication token.
   - On the entrance screen the current weather forecast, provided by OpenWeather API, is displayed based on the user location.

 2. **Sign Up / Login**
   - If no token:
     - Present the option to log in or sign up.
-    - For sign-up: collect email, password, display name; validate that both email and display name are unique among active users; hash and store credentials in Azure Table Storage.
+    - For sign-up: collect username, password, display name; validate that username is unique among active users; hash and store credentials in Azure Table Storage.
-    - For login: collect email and password; validate against Azure records.
+    - For login: collect username and password; validate against Azure records.
   - If token is valid: auto-login.

 3. **Permissions**
   - Request location access (foreground and background).
-  - Request notification permissions (for invites, game start, or drawing completion).

 4. **Profile Initialization**
   - Fetch or create a user profile.